kmgowda/SBK/driver-mongodb/README.md

 -->
 # MongoDB performance benchmarking with SBK
 The MongoDB driver for SBK supports single/multiple Writer , single/multiple reader performance benchmarking.
-SBK does not support the End to End latency for file system stream benchmarking.

 ## setting up  MongoDB local Docker server
 To make simple demo/test, you can run the local MongoDB server docker image as follows: